You are currently viewing Kundalini Yoga: Benefits, Techniques, Meditation & Beginner’s Guide

 Introduction

-Over the years, yoga has evolved into many styles, each offering unique benefits for physical health, mental clarity, and emotional balance.
+Over the years, yoga has evolved into many styles.
+Each style offers unique benefits for physical health, mental clarity, and emotional balance.
 Among them, Kundalini Yoga stands out as one of the most powerful and spiritually focused practices.

-Often called the “Yoga of Awareness,” Kundalini Yoga combines breathwork, movement, meditation, and chanting to awaken inner energy and expand consciousness.
+Kundalini yoga is often called the “Yoga of Awareness.”
+Kundalini Yoga combines breathwork, movement, meditation, and chanting to awaken inner energy and expand consciousness.

 • Build self-awareness